-Poblano peppers are one my go-to peppers to use in Mexican cooking.
+Poblano peppers are one my go-to peppers to use in Mexican and Southwest recipes.
 We love the flavor and the heat factor is perfect for us, ranging from a mild to medium hot.

 Colorado Red Posole Recipe

 I hope you give this red posole recipe a try.
 And if you do, please come back and let me know how you liked it and give the recipe a star rating.

 Your feedback is valuable to me for developing future recipes.
 And if you have a favorite posole recipe, let me know, I’d love to give it a try.